 Brent Williams, founder of Dental Select

-During the negotiations and due diligence process
+During the negotiation and due diligence process

 Once an offer has been made on your company, Bryant advised keeping the sales process confidential and closely kept between as few people as possible, since the details aren’t final and the sale could still fall through.
 She also recommended establishing frequent checkpoint meetings with key stakeholders to keep the process moving.